Skip to content

-The Kentucky Arts Council requires that you read and understand the Kentucky Crafted guidelines before accessing the application.
+The Kentucky Arts Council strongly encourages you to read and understand the grant guidelines before accessing the application.

 Core Values of the Kentucky Arts Council